spotify/dh-virtualenv/doc/howtos.rst

-However, two steps during package building often clash with the contained shared libraries, namely *stripping* (reducing the size of symbol tables) and scraping package dependecies out of shared libraries (*shlibdeps*).
+However, two steps during package building often clash with the contained shared libraries, namely *stripping* (reducing the size of symbol tables) and scraping package dependencies out of shared libraries (*shlibdeps*).

 So if you get errors thrown at you by either ``dh_strip`` or ``dh_shlibdeps``, extend your ``debian/rules`` file as outlined below.